deriveitCreator/deriveit/README.md

 - The `/designs` folder that contains code for the different designs

-- The `page.tsx` sends the article links (or article content if in `\article` folder) and design number to `clientPart.tsx`.
+- The `page.tsx` sends the article links (or article content if in `/article` folder) and design number to `clientPart.tsx`.
 This file is suppose to run on the server.

 - The `layout.tsx` sets the title